$SU(5)$ grand unification and $W$-boson mass: and the oasis

-In order to keep proton stable enough, the only way out of this impasse is to increase the $\alpha_1-\alpha_2$ meeting point.
+In order to keep proton stable enough, the way out of this impasse is to increase the $\alpha_1-\alpha_2$ meeting point.
 Since there are no new gauge bosons that could slow down the rise of $\alpha_1$, the only option is to slow down $\alpha_2$ - through new fermions or/and scalars with small (ideally zero) hypercharge.
 Clearly, the real $SU(2)_L$ scalar triple $T_S$ does the needed job, since it carries zero hypecharge.
-In this sense, it is an ideal candidate.

-However, even when light, not far from the electro-weak scale, this particle does not suffice to ensure gauge coupling unification.
+However, even when lying close to the electro-weak scale, this particle does not suffice to ensure gauge coupling unification.
 On top of that, the minimal model \cite{Georgi:1974sy} predicts a massless neutrino.
 More is needed.

 A simple addition is the adjoint fermion representation $24_F$ \cite{Bajc:2006ia} which contains a real weak triplet fermion $F$, leading to the following particle content

 where $a=1,2,3$ denotes the generation index.
 As well known, compatibility with the SM fermion spectrum requires the presence of higher dimensional operators.